Mindzionis/PetSuppliesShop/README.md

 # Logins
 Initially there are 2 users in memory:

-Login: admin Password: admin with ADMIN role.
+Login: Manager Password: 123 with MANAGER role.

-Login: user Password: user with USER role.
+Login: Employee Password: 123 with EMPLOYEE role.